Ada-Developers-Academy/core-pses/11/bst-height.md

 Here are some example clarifying questions:

-- How does the function handle an empty list?
+- What should I do if invalid input is passed in?
-- Can numbers in the input lists be negative?
+- What type of data will be stored in the values of the TreeNodes?
-- Can the list be only ascending or descending numbers?
+- Is the tree guaranteed to be balanced?

 ##### !end-explanation